 SOBRsureTM is a transdermal, alcohol-detecting wearable band containing our SOBRsafeTM technology for ongoing, real-time alcohol and human health monitoring.
 We will be conducting clinical pilots for SOBRsureTM with alcohol rehabilitation/managed care and pre- and post-operation environments in a specific segment of insurance-sponsored organ transplants.
-SOBRsafe expects to initiate these clinical pilots during 2021.
+SOBRsafe expects to initiate a pre-clinical pilot by the end of 2021.